shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/creative-service.md

 Once the creative has been registered, the content will be stored on the CDN, and the creative will be given a media_url such as [https://cdn.adnxs.com/p/29/23/21/a0/292321a0bea05427598914c8bb626032.jpg](https://cdn.adnxs.com/p/29/23/21/a0/292321a0bea05427598914c8bb626032.png).

 Auditing: By default, the creative will be submitted for auditing by Xandr.
-If you don't want the creative to be audited, you must include allow_audit and set it to false.
-Alternately, if you want to audit the creative yourself, you must include is_self_audited and set it to true.
+If you don't want the creative to be audited, you must include `allow_audit` and set it to `false`.
+Alternately, if you want to audit the creative yourself, you must include `is_self_audited` and set it to `true`.

 ```
 $ cat creative